 - This was the Tom Baker serial, The Robots of Death.

 - O Senhor do Tempo - CIC VIDEO - 1996

-The Paul McGann TV movie aired on television, on Rede Globo in July 2000, then on Sistema Brasilero de Televisao (SBT) in 2002 (apparently at 2am!), and again on Rede Globo a few years later, in a very early morning timeslot.
+The Paul McGann TV Movie -- titled Doutor Who – O Senhor do Tempo -- did air on television, in Sao Paulo on Rede Globo on 27 July 2000 at 1:50am (!), then on Sistema Brasilero de Televisao (SBT) in 2002 (apparently at 2am), and again on Rede Globo a few years later, also in a very early morning timeslot.

 Brazil in Doctor Who